-2. Restoration of Murray Run at Ogden Road - Completed July 2016
+1. Restoration of Murray Run at Ogden Road - Completed July 2016

-Murray Run was experiencing excessive erosion where it passes through an existing apartment complex.
+As previously reported, Murray Run was experiencing excessive erosion where it passed through an existing apartment complex.
 In some areas there were near vertical banks approximately 8 feet high.
-The erosion was threatening to wash out an adjacent sanitary sewer and it was beginning to threaten a nearby apartment building.
+The erosion was threatening to wash out an adjacent sanitary sewer, and it was beginning to threaten one of the nearby apartment buildings.

-Under a unique agreement as allowed by the Public Private Education Act (PPEA), the County and the private property owner partnered to restore approximately 1,460 feet of stream using natural stream concepts.
-The County agreed to obtain and administer a Stormwater Local Assistance Fund (SLAF) grant from DEQ to pay for 50% of the project cost and to be responsible for long term maintenance of the stream.
-The private property owner agreed to pay for the 50% local grant match to design and construct the restoration and to perform normal day-to-day maintenance activities.
+Under a unique agreement, as allowed by the Public Private Education Act (PPEA), the County and the private property owner, HHunt Corporation, partnered to restore approximately 1,460 feet of stream using natural stream concepts.

+The County agreed to obtain and administer a Stormwater Local

+Assistance Fund (SLAF) grant from DEQ to pay for 50% of the project cost and to be responsible for long term maintenance of the stream.
+HHunt agreed to pay for the 50% local grant match to design and construct the restoration and to perform normal day-to-day maintenance activities.

-The private property owner benefited from this project by transforming an eroding stream that was a liability into an amenity for its tenants.
+HHunt benefited from this project by transforming an eroding stream that was a liability into an amenity for its tenants.
 The County benefited by eliminating a source of excessive erosion and decreasing sediment and E. coli discharge.
 It is anticipated that this project will decrease sediment discharge by 226.3 tons/year.